 For sports fans, catching a Red Sox game at Fenway Park is a must when you're in Boston.
 Outdoor recreation beckons along Boston’s beautiful Harborwalk, Rose Kennedy Greenway, Lawn on D, and out on the Boston Harbor Islands.

 All summer long, catch Concerts in the Courtyard at the Boston Public Library and at the Museum of Fine Arts, or listen to live music at city parks, squares and out on the Harbor Islands.
-Starting on July 5, you can see a star-studded lineup take the stage at Fenway Park, from country acts like Zac Brown Band to rock legends like The Who.
-Movie buffs will line up for the Roxbury International Film Festival from June 19-29.
-Starting mid-July, Boston Landmarks Orchestra will play harmonious tunes in the DCR Hatch Memorial Shell at the Charles River Esplanade from July 17 to August 21.
+Starting mid-July, Boston Landmarks Orchestra will play harmonious tunes in the DCR Hatch Memorial Shell at the Charles River Esplanade.
 To pay or not to pay, that is the question.
-The answer, of course, is not to pay with free Shakespeare on the Common performances from July 17 to August 4.
-And don’t forget the Boston Jazz Fest 2019 starts at noon August 30-31 at Boston Maritime Park in the Seaport District.
+The answer, of course, is not to pay with free Shakespeare on the Common performances mid-July to early August.
+And don’t forget the Boston Jazz Fest in late August at Boston Maritime Park in the Seaport District.

 Fun if by land, fun if by sea.
 Enjoy both with Boston’s many diverse tours, trails and sails!
 Fun if by land, fun if by sea.
 Follow the Whale Trail, Walk the Freedom Trail, Black Heritage or Equality Trail.
 Take a harbor cruise or tour by foot, bicycle, trolley or "duck".
 Discover it all – your journey through Boston begins here!